wmo-im/wis2box-training/environment/fake-global-broker-and-cache/README.md

 docker logs -f republisher
 ```

+After starting the stack for the first time, make sure to login to the MinIO web interface at `http://YOUR-HOST:9001` and change the access policy of the bucket 'cache' to 'public'.

 # Environment variables

 Environment values are defined `wis2-gb-gc.csv`, no need to update these when using the local training hardware